Hazardous winter storm expected Sunday night (Wawa – Pukaskwa Park)

 Consider postponing non-essential travel and outdoor activities until conditions improve.

-- Major Winter Storm Expected Sunday Night (Agawa – Lake Superior Park) - December 27, 2025
+- Hazardous Winter Storm Expected Sunday Night (Montreal River Harbour – Searchmont) - December 28, 2025

-- Major Winter Storm Expected Sunday Night (Montreal River Harbour – Searchmont) - December 27, 2025
+- Hazardous Winter Storm Expected Sunday Night (Chapleau – Missinaibi Lake) - December 28, 2025